Glyceraldehyde-3-phosphate dehydrogenase (phosphorylating)

-The 3 substrates of this enzyme are D-glyceraldehyde 3-phosphate, phosphate, and NAD^{+}, whereas its 3 products are 3-phospho-D-glyceroyl phosphate, NADH, and H^{+}.
-This enzyme participates in glycolysis / gluconeogenesis.
+The three substrates of this enzyme are D-glyceraldehyde-3-phosphate, phosphate (P_{i}), and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 1,3-bisphosphoglyceric acid, reduced NADH, and a proton.
+This enzyme participates in glycolysis and gluconeogenesis.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is D-glyceraldehyde-3-phosphate:NAD+ oxidoreductase (phosphorylating).
 Other names in common use include triosephosphate dehydrogenase, dehydrogenase, glyceraldehyde phosphate, phosphoglyceraldehyde dehydrogenase, 3-phosphoglyceraldehyde dehydrogenase, NAD+-dependent glyceraldehyde phosphate dehydrogenase, glyceraldehyde phosphate dehydrogenase (NAD+), glyceraldehyde-3-phosphate dehydrogenase (NAD+), NADH-glyceraldehyde phosphate dehydrogenase, and glyceraldehyde-3-P-dehydrogenase.